 Alien Skin offer a bundle called Exposure X, and within that, they have their own Lightroom plugin (note, this is an external app, not a preset) for film emulation.

 It may be worth considering, but in my opinion, they take processing too far, and start to dramatically change the look of the original image, rather than making slight adjustments to compliment it.

 The result: The most accurate film emulation presets I’ve ever used.

 Look, I’m not subtle.
 I try, but I’m not.
-I only review products I love, and this is very high on the list, so it’s hard for me to be impartial.
+I only review products I love, and this is very high on the list.
+It’s hard for me to be impartial.

 I think that Kirk is a perfectionist and the results speak for themselves.

-That ‘film look’, which I once thought was lost, that was costing me hundreds of dollars a year, is now just a couple of clicks away.
+That ‘film look’ that was costing me hundreds of dollars a year, and which I once thought lost, is now just a couple of clicks away.

 This is utterly unlike any other pack of presets I’ve tried, where you’re provided with as many presets as possible.
 Instead, Kirk focuses on providing the most stunning, and accurate presets possible.
 In this case, less really is more.